Original air date: January 6, 1992

-Credit where credits due, the kid actually does a pretty good job mimicking Datas mannerisms.
-Good enough, evidently, to convince Counselor Troi that this is actually a good idea.
-She declares that this is an effective way for Timothy to deal with his emotions until hes ready to face what happened.
+Timothy starts dressing and imitating Data, stating that he's "operating within normal parameters."
+Troi declares that this is an effective way for Timothy to deal with his emotions until he’s ready to face what happened.
 Picard orders Data to teach Timothy how to be a proper android (the first step, of course, is to slick his hair back).
 As the two of them spend time together, the Enterprise enters the black cluster, and almost as soon as they do the ship begins to rock violently as it runs into energy waves.
 Geordi promises to adjust the shields to compensate.
 Worf begins to pick up the signals of another ship, but they keep disappearing and moving around.
-They eventually figure out that these are actually echoes of the Enterprises own signals reflecting off the wave fronts.
+They eventually figure out that these are actually echoes of the Enterprise’s own signals reflecting off the wave fronts.

-The gravitational wave fronts become stronger, rendering the Enterprises sensors and phasers useless.
-This goes to prove that the Vico wasnt attacked by another ship, because the ship couldnt have cloaked or fired its weapons.
+The gravitational wave fronts become stronger, rendering the Enterprise’s sensors and phasers useless.
+This goes to prove that the Vico wasn’t attacked by another ship, because the ship couldn’t have cloaked or fired its weapons.
 Picard calls Timothy into his ready room to explain what really happened.
-Timothy confesses that the destruction of the Vico was his fault, because he accidentally touched one of the ships computers, but they assure him that the computers were designed to make that sort of accident impossible.
+Timothy confesses that the destruction of the Vico was his fault, because he accidentally touched one of the ship’s computers.
+The rest of the crew assure him that the computers were designed to make that sort of accident impossible.
 The Enterprise is rocked by more gravitational waves, and Timothy says that the same thing happened on the Vico.
 Riker orders the ship to increase shield strength, and Timothy says the Vico tried the same thing.
 Each time they strengthen the shields, the waves get stronger, until they threaten to destroy the ship.
 Based on what Timothy said, Data does some quick checks on the computers, then tells Picard to drop the shields.
 Picard does so, and the next wave passes harmlessly by.
 Data explains the gravitational waves were reflecting the energy of their shields back at them.

-After the children sing a rousing rendition of "Row, Row, Row Your Boat" (what is Star Trek's deal with that song, anyway?), Data talks to Timothy, whos no longer acting like an android.
-Hes still sad about losing his family, but hes dealing with it.
+After the children sing a rousing rendition of "Row, Row, Row Your Boat," Data talks to Timothy, who’s no longer acting like an android.
+He’s still sad about losing his family, but he’s dealing with it.
 Data tells him that he would be happy to continue spending time with Timothy, which Timothy decides would be... "acceptable."
-And then he's never seen again.

 This episode provides examples of: